This post may contain affiliate links.

 Also explain to them that going to the bathroom is OK, they just can’t wake mommy and daddy up.
 And make sure they know that if there’s an emergency, you always want them to wake you up, no matter what the numbers say!

 But that was it.
-She got it the next night.
-She came in after six, and gleefully climbed into bed with us.
+She got it the next morning.
+She came in after 6am, and gleefully climbed into bed with us, very proud of herself for following the new rule.

 I hope these methods help you.
 It’s worth noting that if your kids are used to you bluffing, if you regularly threaten punishments and don’t follow through, these methods are going to take a lot longer to work.
 Stay strong, and remind yourself that you’ll be a better parent with a good night’s sleep.